alberto139/training_data/README.md

 To label each object use the terms above all in lowercase.
 When in doubt use your best judgement.
 Pressing `w` on your keyboard is a shortcut to make a rectangle.
 Click on the image to place one point of the rectangle.
 Note that the rectangle only requires 2 points.
 Make sure to include all of the object within the rectangle.
 Try to not to have a lot of extra space in the rectange but don't spend to much time on it.
 Make sure to label of the objects in the image before proceeding to the next.
 Once all the objects are labelled click the save icon this will generate a `.xml` file that should have the same name as the labeled image.

+### Setup Training
+The labeled images must be moved around and the .xml files must me converted to a .csv file.
+The .csv file is then used to create a tf record on which your model will train.
+Most of the setup can be done bby running `python3 setup_training.py`.
+However you must change the paths to your own.

+---
+If you ran `python3 setup_training.py` successfuly you can skip the next 3 steps.

 ### Move images with labels
 Use the `misc/move_images_with_labels.py` to move the labelled images to a seperate folder